 “As molecular imaging is an inherently multidisciplinary field, I am looking forward to leveraging UCSB’s culture of interdisciplinary science, through collaborations with the Center for Bioengineering (CBE), Molecular, Cellular, and Developmental Biology (MCDB), and Psychology and Brain Sciences, to identify new and challenging avenues for applying anaerobic and deep-tissue imaging reporters,” says Mukherjee.
 “In addition, I am really excited about training students in chemical engineering to think creatively, inclusively, and laterally, to engineer new frontiers in biomolecular engineering and molecular imaging."

-Professor Mukherjee comes to UCSB from Mikhail Shapiro’s group at the California Institute of Technology where he was the James G. Boswell Postdoctoral Fellow.
-Prior to that, he received his PhD in Chemical Engineering under Charles Schroeder at the University of Illinois at Urbana-Champaign and a B.S./M.S. in Biotechnology from the Indian Institute of Technology, Madras.
+Professor Mukherjee comes to UC Santa Barbara from Mikhail Shapiro’s Group at the California Institute of Technology where he was the James G. Boswell Postdoctoral Fellow.
+Prior to that, he received his PhD in Chemical Engineering with Charles Schroeder at the University of Illinois at Urbana-Champaign and a B.Tech./M.Tech. in Biotechnology from the Indian Institute of Technology, Madras.

 For more information about Professor Mukherjee's research, please feel free to email him at firstname.lastname@example.org.